vistle/vistle/doc/GenModInfo/moduleDescriptions/SenseiController.md

 # SenseiController
-Aquire data from sensei instrumented simulations
+Acquire data from sensei instrumented simulations
 This module is used to connect to a simulation via the SENSEI in-situ interface.
 Depending on the connected ports and the frequency parameter the module requests data from the simulation.
 Once the simulation generates the requested data the module is automatically executed.